-This course is designed for Endorsement Candidates to reflect on learnings from previous ESL courses through professional learning communities.
+This course is designed for endorsement candidate to reflect on learnings from previous ESL courses through professional learning communities.
 Content includes philosophy, programming/curriculum, student needs and assets, formative and summative assessment, best practices for teaching English to ESL students, cultural competence, advocacy, policies, and appropriate practices.
 The culminating experience shall include a 75-hour internship within an ESL setting to enhance the learned skills and knowledge base.
-The Internship will also provide the Endorsement Candidate with a teaching experience that includes working with a collaborating teacher who will guide, mentor, and discuss best instructional practices in the classroom.
-The collaborating teacher has the appropriate license and will provide an assessment of the work done by the Endorsement Candidate.
-The educator will create a portfolio as a body of evidence of the candidate's work for review by the course instructor.
+Thirty of the 75 hours must be in the opposite grade cluster; i.e., K-8 must do 30 hours in 5-12 and vice versa.
+Those currently K-12 will work with the course facilitator to decide as appropriate.
+Endorsement candidates will either teach or tutor students for 8 hours in the 30-hour portion.
+The remaining 45 hours will be selected from a pre-approved checklist.
+The Internship will also provide the endorsement candidate with a teaching experience that includes working with a Collaborating Teacher; who will guide, mentor, and model best instructional practices in the classroom.
+The Collaborating Teacher has the appropriate license and will provide an assessment of the work done by the endorsement candidate.
+To demonstrate academic rigor, the educator will create a portfolio.
+Directions for the portfolio are in the Moodle course.